St. Louis-San Francisco Railway Company Records, 1859-1980 (R0362)

 0.25 cubic foot

 Eileen Stein attended Roosevelt High Evening School and Cleveland High School during the early to mid-1930s.
-The scrapbook contains school newspapers, greeting cards, letters, memorabilia, and event programs Stein collected during her high school career.
+The scrapbook contains photographs, school newspapers, greeting cards, letters, memorabilia, and event programs Stein collected during her high school career.

 Weldon Stein Papers, 1928-1946, 2016 (CG0008)